By Nathalie Daudet

 A note on the societal pressures of age

-In our culture, a woman’s worth is determined by their ability to procreate.
+In our culture, a woman’s worth is often determined by their ability to procreate.
 When we no longer have this ability, or we feel like our fertility is dwindling, that can be directly attached to our worth.

 For further information regarding HRT or any other supplements mentioned in this article, please consult with your doctor or another healthcare provider.